Dead Man Walking (film): Plot

 Matthew Poncelet, who was sentenced to death for the murder and rape of a teenage couple, Walter Delacroix and Hope Percy, has been on death row at the Louisiana State Penitentiary for six years.
 His accomplice, Carl Vitello, was sentenced to life imprisonment without the possibility of parole.
 As his scheduled execution date approaches, Poncelet asks Sister Helen Prejean, with whom he has corresponded, to help him with a final appeal.

 Sister Helen decides to visit Poncelet, who is arrogant, sexist and racist, and does not even pretend to feel remorse.
 He protests his innocence and insists Vitello killed the two teenagers.
-Convincing an experienced attorney Hilton Barber to take on Poncelet's case pro bono, Sister Helen tries to have his sentence commuted to life imprisonment.
+Convincing an experienced attorney, Hilton Barber, to take on Poncelet's case pro bono, Sister Helen tries to have his sentence commuted to life imprisonment.
 After many visits, she establishes a relationship with him.
 At the same time, she gets to know Poncelet's mother, Lucille, and his three brothers, Craig, Sonny, and Troy.
 She later meets the victims' parents, Earl Delacroix and Mary Beth and Clyde Percy.
 The victims' parents do not understand Sister Helen's efforts to help Poncelet, believing that she is "taking his side".
 They desire "absolute justice" (i.e., his life for those of their children).

 Sister Helen's application for commutation is rejected.
 Poncelet asks Sister Helen to be his spiritual adviser through his execution, and she agrees.
 Sister Helen tells Poncelet that his redemption is possible only if he takes responsibility for what he did.
 Just before he is taken to be executed, Poncelet tearfully admits to Sister Helen that he had killed Walter Delacroix and raped Hope Percy, before Vitello killed her.
 As he is prepared for execution, he appeals to Walter Delacroix's father for forgiveness, and tells Hope Percy's parents that he hopes his death brings them peace.

-Poncelet is executed by lethal injection, and has flashbacks of his crime as he dies.
-He is later given a proper burial.
-Walter Delacroix's father attends the funeral ceremony from afar; although he is still filled with hate, he soon begins to pray with Sister Helen.